onfido/onfido-java/README.md

 # Onfido Java Library

 The official Java library for integrating with the Onfido API.
+Refer to the full [API documentation](https://documentation.onfido.com) for details of expected requests and responses for all resources.

-Documentation can be found at <https://documentation.onfido.com>
+This version uses Onfido API v3.1.
+Refer to our [API versioning guide](https://developers.onfido.com/guide/api-versioning-policy#client-libraries) for details of which client library versions use which versions of the API.

 ## Installation